nickbrandt/GitLab/doc/development/elasticsearch.md

 backwards compatibility for indices that have not been fully migrated.
 We [document this in our upgrade documentation](../update/index.md#upgrading-to-a-new-major-version).
-We also choose to remove the migration code by replacing it with the halted migration and remove tests so that:
+We also choose to replace the migration code with the halted migration and remove tests so that:

 - We don't need to maintain any code that is called from our Advanced Search migrations.
 - We don't waste CI time running tests for migrations that we don't support anymore.
+- Operators who have not run this migration and who upgrade directly to the target version will see a message prompting them to reindex from scratch.

 To be extra safe, we will not delete migrations that were created in the last minor version before the major upgrade.
 So, if we are upgrading to `%14.0`,